 Two different approaches can be identified: the use of either implicit or explicit mapping.
 The implicit mapping makes use of the import mechanism of TTCN-3, denoted by the keywords language and import.
 It facilitates the immediate use of data specified in other languages.
 Therefore, the definition of a specific data interface for each of these languages is required.
-Currently, ASN.1 data can be used besides the native TTCN-3 types (see clause D.1 of [ITU-T Z.161]).
+Currently, ASN.1 data can be used besides the native TTCN-3 types (see [ITU-T Z.167]).

-This Recommendation follows the approach of explicit mapping, i.e., IDL data are translated into appropriate TTCN-3 data, and only those TTCN-3 data are further used in the test specification.
+This Recommendation follows the approach of explicit mapping, i.e., IDL data are translated into appropriate TTCN-3 data.
+And only those TTCN-3 data are further used in the test specification.